 Michigan car seat laws are meant to help us safely protect our children.

 Car crashes are a leading cause of death for children ages 1 to 13.
-According to government data, 37% of the child passengers who were killed in car accidents in 2017 were “unrestrained,” i.e., not secured in any car seat.
-Of the total number of child fatalities, the “unrestrained” percentages based on age were as follows: 25% of infants; 20% of kids 1 to 3; 36% of kids 4 to 7; 49% of children 8 to 12; and 49% of children 13 to 14.
-(Sources: NHTSA, “Car seats and booster seats” page; NHTSA, Traffic Safety Facts – 2017 Data, “Children,” May 2019)
+According to government data, 40% of the child passengers who were killed in car accidents in 2021 were “unrestrained,” i.e., not secured in any child restraint system.
+Of the total number of child fatalities resulting from car crashes in 2021, the “unrestrained” percentages based on age were as follows: 40% of infants; 27% of kids 1 to 3; 41% of kids 4 to 7; 36% of children 8 to 12; and 59% of children 13 to 14.
+(Sources: NHTSA, “Car Seats and Booster Seats” page; NHTSA, Traffic Safety Facts – 2021 Data, “Children,” May 2023, pages 1 and 6)

 These statistics are not meant to scare parents or anyone else who may have young children as passengers in their vehicles.
-They are to show that many child fatalities from car accidents are preventable if children are safely secured in car seats.
+They are to show that many child fatalities from car accidents are preventable if children are safely secured in child restraint systems.

 As an attorney who focuses his practice on helping people injured in serious car accidents, I’ve seen firsthand how devastating it can be for parents to lose a child.
 There is nothing more tragic than a car accident that takes the life of a child.

-According to Michigan car seat laws, children under the age of 8 and less than 4 feet 9 inches in height must ride in a car seat or booster seat in Michigan.
-However, once a child reaches the age of 8 or grows to be taller than 4’9”, then he or she no longer needs to ride in a car seat or booster.
+According to Michigan car seat laws, children under the age of 8 and less than 4 feet 9 inches in height must ride in a car seat or booster seat.
+However, once a child reaches the age of 8 or grows to be taller than 4’9”, then he or she no longer needs to ride in them.

-What are the Michigan car seat laws based on a child’s age?
+What are the laws based on a child’s age?

-Because the laws are based on children’s ages, I will discuss what the laws require for kids at the following ages.
+Because the Michigan car seat laws are based on children’s ages, I will discuss what the laws require for kids at the following ages.

 Michigan car seat laws for child passengers under 4 years of age:

-- A “child less than 4 years of age” must be properly secured in a “child restraint system” (i.e., car seat) that meets federal safety requirements.
+- A “child less than 4 years of age” must be properly secured in a “child restraint system” ( that meets federal safety requirements.
 (MCL 257.710d(1))

 - Kids under 4 must ride “in a rear seat” (when there is a rear seat).
 (MCL 257.710d(2))

-- If all rear seat space is already occupied by car seats containing other children under 4, then a child under 4 and his or her car seat can be secured in the front seat.
+- If all rear seat space is already occupied by child seats containing other children under 4, then a child under 4 and his or her child seat can be secured in the front seat.
 (MCL 257.710d(2))

 Michigan car seat laws for child passengers aged 4 and older, but younger than 8 years of age:

-- In Michigan, the car seat laws for kids who are aged 4 and older, but less than 8, AND who are “less than 4 feet 9 inches in height” must be properly secured in a “child restraint system” (i.e., car seat) “in accordance with” instructions from the manufacturers of the car seat and the vehicle as well as with federal safety requirements.
+- For kids who are aged 4 and older, but less than 8, AND who are “less than 4 feet 9 inches in height” must be properly secured in a “child restraint system in accordance with instructions from the manufacturers of the child restraint system and the vehicle as well as with federal safety requirements”.
 (MCL 257.710e(3)(b))

 Michigan car seat laws for child passengers under 16 years of age:

-- Children who are no longer required to ride in a car seat, i.e., child restraint system, and who are less than 16 years of age must wear “a properly adjusted and fastened safety belt.”
+- Children who are no longer required to ride in a child restraint system, and who are less than 16 years of age must wear “a properly adjusted and fastened safety belt.”
 (MCL 257.710e(5))

 - The “safety belt” rule above applies to: (1) kids who are 4 years of age and older (but less than 8) AND who are taller than 4’9”; and (2) kids who are 8 years of age or older (but less than 16).